 A sound awakens you in the middle of the night.
 Your think your home is being robbed and feel a burst of adrenalin accompanied by an uncomfortable energy spike.
 Your senses are heightened and make it difficult or impossible to calm down, sit still, or relax.
-Once we determine the source of the noise (it was just the dog), and confirm that our surroundings are safe and secure, this state of hypervigilance subsides for most of us, but unfortunately, hypervigilance is a perpetual and almost permanent state of mind for others.
+Once you determine the source of the noise (it was just the dog), and confirm that your surroundings are safe and secure, this state of hypervigilance subsides for most of us, but unfortunately, hypervigilance is a perpetual and almost permanent state of mind for others.

 Hypervigilance is often associated with anxiety, post-traumatic stress disorder (PTSD), other mental health issues, or previous trauma.